fourtytoo/wi4mu/README.md

 A simple Web Interface for MU.

-This code has been written as an exercise to learn ClojureScript (the best language for the browser there is), Reagent and React.
+This code has been written as an exercise to learn [ClojureScript](http://clojurescript.org) (the best language for the browser there is), [Reagent](http://reagent-project.github.io) and [React](http://facebook.github.io/react/).
+And maybe an example you could look at for inspiration.
 It is not meant to be useful beyond that.

 If you need a full and neat interface to MU, you should already know that MU comes, out of the box, with mu4e, which has everything you